villano-lab/galactic-spin-W1/paper/paper.md

 # Acknowledgements

-The authors would like to thank Dr. Martin Vogelaar at Kapteyn Astronomical Institute, Dr. Edo Noordermeer, Dr. Emily E. Richards, ...
+The authors would like to thank Dr. Martin Vogelaar at Kapteyn Astronomical Institute, Dr. Edo Noordermeer, and Dr. Emily E. Richards for useful feedback on the current literature.

 # References